 Want to beat the summer heat?
 Tired of relying on the AC for relief?
 Head for New Hampshire: home to New England's only commercial caves and one of New England's largest water parks.
-No matter how high summer temperatures climb, New Hampshire offers fun ways to chill out.
+No matter how high summer temperatures soar, New Hampshire offers fun ways to chill out.

-Caves are Cool
+New Hampshire Caves are Cool

-No matter how high the mercury climbs, there's one place where it's always cool--a cave!
+Watching the mercury climb and climb?
+There's one place where it's always cool: a cave!
 Not only are caves fun to explore, they have the natural advantage of always being cooler and less humid than the steamy world above.

 - Polar Caves Park in Rumney, New Hampshire, is another cool spot that's open daily from spring through late October (weather conditions permitting).
 The Polar Caves were created some fifty thousand years ago as the third continental glacier blanketed the White Mountains in northern New Hampshire.
-As the ice receded, it carved out an impressive series of caves and passageways that are fascinating and fun to explore.
+As the ice receded, it carved out an impressive series of nine granite caves and passageways that are fascinating and fun to explore.
 Self-guided tours lead to a rock garden, along nature trails lined with pines and through the caves.
 To get to Polar Caves Park, take exit 26 from I-93 at Plymouth, then go five miles west on State Route 25.
 Admission prices are a bit more affordable than you'll find at Lost River Gorge, so this is a budget-friendly choice for families.

 Catch Cooling Waves at Water Country

-Water Country boasts New England's largest wave pool: It's 700,000 gallons!
+Water Country boasts New England's largest wave pool: It's 700,000 gallons of water!
 Rides range from those appropriate for the tiniest of tots to big thrillers including Racing Rapids and the utterly dark, roller coaster-like thrill of Black Hole.
-Information to help you plan your day is available at the Water Country Web site.
-You'll save time at the gate by purchasing tickets online in advance.
+Information to help you plan your day at the park is available at the Water Country website.
+You'll save time at the gate by purchasing your all-day tickets online in advance.